netskopeoss/Netskope-CSPM-StorageScan-AWSControlTower/README.md

 ![Graphical user interface, text, application, email Description automatically generated](media/image25.png){width="6.768055555555556in" height="3.1305555555555555in"}

-To assure your AWS cloud security posture is aligned with your organization's specific security standards you also can write [[custom security assessment rules]{.underline}](about:blank) using Domain Specific Language (DSL).
+To assure your AWS cloud security posture is aligned with your organization's specific security standards you also can write [custom security assessment rules](about:blank) using Domain Specific Language (DSL).

-The Netskope Security Posture Assessment results are available for you on the Netskope Management console and via the [[View Security Assessment Violations]{.underline}](https://docs.netskope.com/en/view-security-assessment-violations.html) API.
+The Netskope Security Posture Assessment results are available for you on the Netskope Management console and via the [View Security Assessment Violations](https://docs.netskope.com/en/view-security-assessment-violations.html) API.
 To view Security Posture Assessment results on the Netskope Management console, navigate to API-enabled Protection-\>Security Posture and use the filters on top of the page to find the accounts, instances and more.
 From this page, you can create ad hoc reports by printing the pages or exporting the tables.
 Or you can go to reports to schedule reports to be sent out on a schedule.

 ![Graphical user interface, application, website Description automatically generated](media/image26.png){width="6.768055555555556in" height="3.5965277777777778in"}

-You can also take a look at the [[CSPM security violation findings Auto-Remediation framework]{.underline}](https://github.com/netskopeoss/CSPM-AWS-AutoRemediation) if you would like to remediate some of the security violations findings automatically.
+You can also take a look at the [CSPM security violation findings Auto-Remediation framework](https://github.com/netskopeoss/CSPM-AWS-AutoRemediation) if you would like to remediate some of the security violations findings automatically.

 4.1.2 Netskope Storage Scan services

 Netskope Storage Scan services enable you to identify sensitive data and detect malware on your S3 buckets.

-# When your AWS account is enrolled into Netskope Storage Scan, you can configure retroactive and ongoing scans for your S3 buckets.
+ When your AWS account is enrolled into Netskope Storage Scan, you can configure retroactive and ongoing scans for your S3 buckets.
 To configure the Netskope Storage Scan policies from the Netskope Management console, navigate to Policies-\>API Data Protection and click on NEW POLICY.
 You can define the AWS account, AWS S3 buckets and DLP profiles when you are defining the Storage Scan policy from the Netskope Management Console.

 ![Graphical user interface, text, application Description automatically generated](media/image27.png){width="6.557292213473316in" height="3.1777646544181977in"}

-You can also use [[Netskope Storage Scan Policies]{.underline}](https://docs.netskope.com/en/manage-storage-scan-policies.html) API to define granular policies for scanning your organizations' S3 buckets.
+You can also use [Netskope Storage Scan Policies](https://docs.netskope.com/en/manage-storage-scan-policies.html) API to define granular policies for scanning your organizations' S3 buckets.

-The results of the DLP and Malware scans can be consumed by the Alerts REST API ([[Netskope Alerts REST API]{.underline}](https://docs.netskope.com/en/get-alerts-data.html)), or via the Netskope Console Alerts or Incident Management pages.
+The results of the DLP and Malware scans can be consumed by the Alerts REST API ([Netskope Alerts REST API](https://docs.netskope.com/en/get-alerts-data.html)), or via the Netskope Console Alerts or Incident Management pages.

-For more information about Netskope CSPM and Storage Scan services, please refer to the [[Netskope Knowledge Portal]{.underline}](https://docs.netskope.com/?lang=en) and the [[Netskope Community]{.underline}](https://community.netskope.com/).
+For more information about Netskope CSPM and Storage Scan services, please refer to the [Netskope Knowledge Portal](https://docs.netskope.com/?lang=en) and the [Netskope Community](https://community.netskope.com/).

 Best Practices